 ACKNOWLEDGMENTS:

 We acknowledge the technical assistance of Alain Bernier French National Institute of Agricultural Research (INRAE), and Océane Le Bidel (ANSES).
 The study was supported by the DIM One Health - Région Île-de-France (Acronym of the project: NeuroPaTick).
 The mice were purchased by ANSES.
+Dr. Jeffrey L. Blair is acknowledged for reviewing the earlier version of the manuscript.

 DISCLOSURES: